-Figure 0.1 Mean annual water level in Lake Turkana.
+6 Conclusions84 7 References87 FIGURE S Figure 0.1 Mean annual water level in Lake Turkana.
 The black line indicates the water level 362 m.a.s.l. which is a critical water level for fish production in the lakeiv Figure 0.2 Variation in mean annual water level (m.a.s.l.) in Lake Turkana for all scenarios during the whole modelling period.
-Note that results for WRD1, RAM2, RAM3 and Figure 0.3 RAM4 overlap Figure 0.4 Riparian land demarcation (red) and Lake Turkana water level 364 m.a.s.l. (blue) with existing location of settlementsx Figure 2.1 Landing page of the Planning application and functionality for setup of scenarios and investments highlighted in red Figure 2.2 Figure 2.3 Figure 2.4 'Existing' and 'Planned' investments in the Planning application Figure 2.5 Comparison of scenarios WRD 1 (baseline) and WRD 2 (full development) using the Firm Hydropower Production (GWh per year) indicator, when hovering over the location of the Turkwel hydropower plant the label displays the indicator result for both scenarios Figure 2.6 Comparison of baseline scenario WRD 1, RAM 1 (partly regenerating natural flow conditions), CC 1 and CC 2 (climate change), using the 'Scenario Results' functionality, the table showing indicators aggregated at the basin level Figure 2.7 Comparison of baseline scenario WRD 1 and the rehabilitation and adaptation scenarios RAM 1 to 4 at the basin level.
-Indicators appear grouped per sector25 Figure 4.1 Figure 4.2 Brief description of each scenario as set up in the Planning app Figure 4.3 Modelled inflows and outflows for Gibe III.
-Average inflows and outflows are 388.7 m 3 /s and 392.8 m 3 /s Figure 4.4 Summary of crop production for each crop in the Omo-Turkana basin taken from the Planning Tool Figure 4.5 Modelled water level in Lake Turkana for WRD 1 including critical levels for fishing and flooding Figure 4.9 Summary of indicators for fishery from the Planning application Figure 4.11 Figure 4.12 Figure 4.13 Figure 4.14 Flow duration curves for WRD 1 and WRD 2 at the inlet to the delta in Ethiopia 41 Modelled water level in Lake Turkana for WRD 1 and WRD 2
+Note that results for WRD1, RAM2, RAM3 and RAM4 overlapvii Figure 0.3 Impact of RAM1 on Mean Annual water level Fluctuations in Lake Turkana, Total and Firm Hydropower Production in the basin.
+It has been possible to increase fluctuations and maintain the total hydropower production Figure 0.4 Riparian land demarcation (red) and Lake Turkana water level 364 m.a.s.l. (blue) with existing location of settlementsx Figure 2.1 Landing page of the Planning application and functionality for setup of scenarios and investments highlighted in red Figure 2.2 Existing' and 'Planned' investments in the Planning application Figure 2.3 Scenario results comparison functionality within the Planning application Figure 2.4 Comparison of scenarios WRD 1 (baseline) and WRD 2 (full development) using 1 19010 2.1 the Total Hydropower Production (GWh per year) indicator using the 'Scenario Results Map' functionality Figure 2.5 Comparison of scenarios WRD 1 (baseline) and WRD 2 (full development) using the Firm Hydropower Production (GWh per year) indicator, when hovering over the location of the Turkwel hydropower plant the label displays the indicator result for Figure 2.6 both scenarios functionality, the table showing indicators aggregated at the basin level Figure 2.7 Comparison of baseline scenario WRD 1 and the rehabilitation and adaptation scenarios RAM 1 to 4 at the basin level.
+Indicators appear grouped per sector 25 Figure 4.1 Brief description of each scenario as set up in the Planning app Figure 4.2 Total hydropower production from each hydropower plant in the Omo-Turkana basin, screenshot from the Planning Tool Figure 4.3 Modelled inflows and outflows for Gibe III.
+Average inflows and outflows are 388.7 m 3 /s and 392.8 m 3 /s Figure 4.4 Summary of crop production for each crop in the Omo-Turkana basin taken from the Planning Tool Figure 4.5 Modelled water level in Lake Turkana for WRD 1 including critical levels for fishing and flooding Figure 4.6 Summary of indicators for fishery from the Planning application Figure 4.7 Summary of key indicators for WRD 1 and WRD 2 from the Planning application.
+38 Figure 4.8 Monthly power production for Gibe V and Arror hydropower plants in WRD 2 39 Figure 4.9 Flow duration curves for WRD 1 and WRD 2 downstream of Gibe V • Monthly flows for WRD 1 and WRD 2 downstream of Gibe V Flow duration curves for WRD 1 and WRD 2 at the inlet to the delta in Ethiopia 41 Modelled water level in Lake Turkana for WRD 1 and WRD 2 • Estimates of annual fluctuation in Lake Turkana for WRD 1 and WRD 2 Lake water level in the WRD1 scenario compared with natural conditions42 EEPCo model run with a peak of 1600 m 3 /s in the second half of September compared with natural and WRD1 inflow to the lake.
+Monthly means of lake inflow for the period 2001-2010